abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

-things we say by asking ourselves, *What kind of trace am I leaving in this conversation by the comments I’ve made?* With our internal processes we can ask, *What kind of trace am I leaving in my mind due to the moods I’ve picked up or the attitudes, views, and perspectives I’m holding?*
+things we say by asking ourselves, *What kind of trace am I leaving in this conversation by the comments I’ve made?* With our internal processes we can ask, *What kind of trace am I leaving in my mind due to the moods I’ve picked up or the attitudes, views, or perspectives I’m holding?*

 Instead of leaving behind the debris of our mental, spoken, and bodily